Financial-Times/document-store-api/README.md

 Operations on lists DOES NOT share the same logic, their read/writes are separate from this mechanism.

+The endpoints which retrieve /lists invoke the **public-concepts-api** and **public-concordances-api** services in order to display the lists with their most up-to-date concepts.

 ## Running locally

 To compile and build jar